MARY HOBBS AND CHARLIE HOBBS

 2001 - Nepal with Sir Edmund Hillary

 - Mary and Charlie were invited to accompany their good friend Sir Edmund Hillary to the Himalayas to view his aid projects.
 (Sir Edmund was the first man to summit Mount Everest in June of 1953.
 He created The Himalayan Trust that has built many schools, hospitals and teaching colleges for the Sherpa people of Nepal.)
-Sir Edmund asked Mary to take many photos of the Aid projects so he could use them for slide shows throughout the world for the Himalayan Trust.
+Sir Edmund asked Mary to take many photos of the Aid projects so he could use them in international slide shows throughout the world for the Himalayan Trust.
 Mary contributed to the Himalayan Trust by providing her work and the development of the film free of charge.
 Sir Edmund was delighted with the results and the photos have since become a major part of his presentation on the international stage to help raise funds for the Himalayan Trust.

 2002 Letters to New York and America - from New Zealand with Love